Krissy510/PAAN/README.md

 Java Group Project for Java Course at KMITL

 # What is PAAN?
-A memo mobile application design to be easy to use for students both in School and University.
+A memo desktop application design to be easy to use for students both in School and University.

 # Motivation
 We always forget thigns especially in school and university where there are many things to be<br>